Dr Anthony Chilton

 Applying the following strategies to the acoustic design of a building can help maximise a project’s net zero carbon potential:

-- Work collaboratively with other consultants to achieve solutions that work well.
+- Design-out issues before engineering-in solutions: Work collaboratively with other consultants to achieve solutions that work well.
 Valuable acoustic solutions need to be integrated into the building’s design.
 “Bolt-on” measures tend not to be efficient and may have unintended adverse effects.

 Acoustics for Wellbeing

 Applying the following framework to an acoustic design can help ensure the best wellbeing outcomes for our projects:

 - Approach the acoustic design through the occupant experience considering neighbours as well as the building users.

 - Engage in briefing to understand user activities and needs.
 Typically, an acoustic design will need to accommodate a range of activities that may require quiet, privacy, social interaction and collaboration.

 - Identify where acoustic performance should exceed the minimum regulatory standards.
 For example, where required to ensure good occupant experience or to future-proof the building.